-Satisfactory Academic Progress Policy for Financial Aid Purposes
+New College of Florida - Graduate Satisfactory Academic Progress Policy for Financial Aid Purposes

 As a New College of Florida graduate student, one condition of your eligibility for Title IV Federal Student Aid funds is that you must be making Satisfactory Academic Progress (SAP) for Financial Aid Purposes under the College's published standards.
-The Graduate SAP Policy also applies to eligibility for institutional funding and for private loans with an academic eligibility requirement.
+The Graduate SAP Policy also applies to eligibility for institutional funding.